DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 Gay hotels in Puerto Vallarta

 Over the last few decades, LGBTQ tourism to Puerto Vallarta has increased so much that today you are spoilt for choice with regards to gay hotels to choose from.
-These are some of our favourite gay hotels in Puerto Vallarta, where you are guaranteed to have a fabulous time:
+These are some of our favorite gay hotels in Puerto Vallarta, where you are guaranteed to have a fabulous time.
+Be sure to also hit up our more detailed guide to the best gay hotels in Puerto Vallarta.

 Almar Resort Luxury LGBT Beach Front Experience